Franchisor Concept Protection

 The protection of the concept can be improved because some of the counterfeiters in fact are franchisees or former franchisees; franchisees who, during the course of the contract, violate the non-competition clause or do not go to the end of the contract, stop executing it or at the end of the contract, finally, develop their business independently under a competing concept.

-It is necessary to organize the protection of the franchisor under the franchise agreement against the infringements of its intellectual and industrial property rights by the franchisees and former franchisees under the franchise agreement.
+It is appropriate to organize Franchisor protection as part of the franchise agreement against infringements of its intellectual and industrial property rights by franchisees and former franchisees by the franchise agreement.

 • to contractually define the concept so that it can be opposed to the franchisee, as well as the main markers of the identity of the concept;

-• to contractually define the industrial / intellectual property rights of the franchisor, and to provide an obligation for the franchisee to respect them;
+• to contractually define the industrial / intellectual property rights of the franchisor, and to provide an obligation for the franchisee to comply with them;

-• to strictly regulate the use of the trademark (use as a sign, strict framework for the operation of the point of sale, centralization of infringement actions in the hands of the franchisor, clauses governing the use of the trademark on the Internet, etc.);
+• to strictly regulate the use of the brand (use as a brand, strict framework for the operation of the point of sale, centralization of counterfeit actions in the hands of the franchisor, clauses governing the use of the trademark on the Internet, etc.);

-• to specify in a limiting manner the use of the elements of the concept (condition of use of the graphic charter and all elements of visual identity, implementation of the architectural charter, controls by the franchisor).
+• to specify in a limiting way the use of the elements of the concept (condition of use of the graphic charter and all elements of visual identity, implementation of the architectural charter, controls by franchisor).

-It will also be necessary to provide for the following clauses, which will produce their effects after the termination of the effects of the franchise contract:
+It will also be necessary to provide for the following clauses, which will produce their effects after the cessation of the effects of the franchise agreement:

 • a general clause that will require the franchisee to cease use of the business concept;